 Phone: 250-743-5242 Fax: 250-743-5268 Email: firstname.lastname@example.org

 Cowichan Community Kitchens organizes and runs numerous community kitchens across the Cowichan region.
+It is a program of the Hiiye’yu Lelum House of Friendship Society.
 Through the organization, groups consisting of 6 to 8 people will form and then meet twice a month to cook meals.
 During the first meeting, groups decide what they will cook and then draft a plan using grocery store flyers to stretch their budgets.
 The group calculates the total cost of their groceries, and decides who will do the shopping.
 During the second meeting, group members cook their meals together.
 The meals are healthy and hearty.
 Date, time, and location for the meetings varies and depends on the group.
 Cost of meals prepared are divided among participants with 50% subsidies provided for those who need it.
 There are no age restrictions.
 Single persons, as well as families, are welcome.
 Participants are responsible for getting to cooking destinations with containers needed for travel.
 Volunteers are asked to assist individuals with disabilities, as well as to perform other duties.Address: Suite # 2- 5380 Trans Canada Hwy, Duncan, BC V9L 6W4

 The Cowichan Neighbourhood House Association (CNHA) is an association of neighbours helping neighbours — financed by donations, and run on volunteer spirit.
 Located at 9806 Willow Street in Chemainus, BC, across from Water Wheel Park, their office is a few doors down from the Seniors’ Centre & the Harvest House Food Bank.
 Their office is open to the public from 1pm-5pm, Monday-Friday.